Practical hybrid decoding scheme for parity-encoded spin systems: POSTREADOUT DECODING OF THE SLHZ MODEL

 \subsubsection{Application to the SLHZ system}

 Next, let us discuss how to apply the BF decoding to the SLHZ model.
 We introduce a matrix representation of the state of the SLHZ model.
-Consider the $K\times K$ symmetrized matrix $\hat{\boldsymbol{z}}$ whose elements are given by spin variable $z_{ij}=z_{ji}\in\left\{ \pm1\right\}$ and have unit diagonal elements, namely,
+Consider the $K\times K$ symmetrized matrix $\hat{\textbf{z}}$, the elements of which are given by spin variable $z_{ij}=z_{ji}\in\left\{ \pm1\right\}$ and have unit diagonal elements, namely,

-We use similar notations $\hat{\boldsymbol{r}}$ and $\hat{\boldsymbol{e}}$ for the symmetrized matrices associated with the current readout $\boldsymbol{r}$ and error pattern $\boldsymbol{e}$.
-They satisfy $\hat{\boldsymbol{r}}=\hat{\boldsymbol{z}}\circ\hat{\boldsymbol{e}}$.
-Hereafter, we will refer to $\hat{\boldsymbol{e}}$ as the error matrix.
+We use similar notations $\hat{\textbf{r}}$ and $\hat{\textbf{e}}$ for the symmetrized matrices associated with the current readout $\textbf{r}$ and error pattern $\textbf{e}$.
+They satisfy $\hat{\textbf{r}}=\hat{\textbf{z}}\circ\hat{\textbf{e}}$.
+Hereafter, we will refer to $\hat{\textbf{e}}$ as the error matrix.
 Then, Eq.(\ref{eq:37}) can be conveniently written as

-where we assume that the sign function is componentwise.
-This operation updates the $\tbinom{K}{2}$ elements in $\hat{\boldsymbol{r}}$ simultaneously.
+where we assume that the sign function is component-wise.
+This operation updates the $\tbinom{K}{2}$ elements in $\hat{\textbf{r}}$ simultaneously.
 Therefore, Eq.(\ref{eq:39}) represents a parallel BF algorithm.
 We further consider the iterative operation of $\mathcal{F}$, i.e.,